jcamier/pyraspscan/README.md

 # pyraspscan
-Barcode Scanning for Raspberry Pi
-Created by Jim Vogel and Jacques Camier
+Barcode Scanning for Raspberry Pi created by Jim Vogel and Jacques Camier